rileybathurst/priest/README.md

 - headercontact.js has been renamed header-contact.js
 - smallmenu.js has been renamed small-menu.js
 - summitcontact.js has been renamed summit-contact.js
-- SEO in general
-- CAD gallery is breaking

-### Workarounds

-- hasVideo | hasGallery etc I was having problems with booleans so I used numbers with 0 and 1 instead - test some booleans on a new build and implement them where I can
-- The Uploads are not coming across properly manually copy the uploads dir from /backend/public/uploads/ to /frontend/public/uploads this also has to happen on upload where the directory is moved to .com/uploads this all needs to be done better but for right now i'll get through

 ## To Do